daemon-001/Mark-VII/README.md

 # NLP-based Android Chatbot App
-This Android application is an AI-powered chatbot that leverages multiple Natural Language Processing (NLP) models from different companies to provide intelligent and context-aware responses.
+**Mark VII** is an AI-powered android chatbot application that leverages multiple Natural Language Processing (NLP) models from different companies to provide intelligent and context-aware responses.
 It integrates top NLP technologies to offer a seamless and advanced conversational experience to users.

 ## Features
 * **Multi-NLP Model Integration:** Uses a combination of NLP models from different companies to generate accurate and diverse responses.